 A1G 3010 Series: Water or Vinegar Tank Cars

 Roco made this car for Atlas in Austria in N Scale, and it was only available as an A1G item for a long time.
-Atlas briefly re-ran the car in the 1980's and then E-R Models imported another run from Roco in the late 1990's (see below).
+Atlas briefly re-ran the car in the 1980's-- I'm working on documenting those.
+Then E-R Models imported another run from Roco in the late 1990's (see below).
 AHM marketed the car in HO in some identical paint schemes including the Hinckley and Schmidt.
-By the way that company is still around at this writing marketing spring water in the Chicago area.
+By the way that company is still around at this writing marketing spring water in the Chicago area (last checked in March 2020).

 Of the four cars, the 3013 Standard Brands (SBIX) and the 3014 Hinckley and Schmidt are fairly common, the 3011 Milwaukee Vinegar and 3012 Heinz less so.
 The last two are also more eye catching and so fetch a little more on the aftermarket.
 Be sure to check for the "Atlas Austria" imprint since the second run of Atlas cars and the E-R Models cars are similar and have been offered in the most of the same roadnames.